colinnuk/TSPPD/README.md

 Travelling salesman problem with constraints on pickup and dropoff. https://drive.google.com/file/d/1nE782S8Ss68JepMQNeZhUrCUatKK4XvY/view

-### Executiong
+### Executing

-The algorithm can be run by executing the transpiled test.js in node.
+The algorithm can be run by executing the transpiled Test.js in node.
 This sets it up with a test dataset and prints out results to the console.

 ```
 node .\Test.js